 All of our paper is produced in the UK from sustainably managed sources and made from 100% recycled paper.
 This gives customers the confidence that our products are truly sustainable.
 Allowing them to provide low carbon footprint packaging to consumers.

 As part of our goal to provide low carbon footprint products, all machines and machine parts are sourced in the UK.
 Along with our packing benches being produced and manufactured in our Salisbury facility; cutting out the heavy footprint that comes with sourcing parts from overseas.

 One of the many benefits that comes with our Cushioning Paper is that 32 rolls, or 9600 metres of it can fit on one pallet.
 This is thanks to it’s unique pre-folded design, which means it is more compact, stable and easier to handle.
 This is a great saver on carbon footprint, with the ability to make fewer deliveries when distributing.

 4. Cushion Integrity

 The strength and cushion integrity of our Protega Paper allows packers to reduce their usage by up to 50%.
 The void fill solution is both robust and easily mouldable.
-Because of the way the Protega paper is creased and crimped it secures and cushions your products, absorbing shock and eliminating movement in transit.
-Reducing your packaging use is a simple way to lower your carbon footprint, you can also read our blog on using paper packaging correctly.
+Because of the way the Protega paper is creased and crimped it secures and cushions your products.
+This absorbs shock and eliminates movement in transit.
+Reducing your packaging use is a simple way to lower your carbon footprint.
+You can also read our blog on using paper packaging correctly.

-Following this weeks IPCC report, no doubt the majority of businesses will be doubling down on reducing its carbon footprint.
+Following this weeks IPCC report, the majority of businesses will be doubling down on reducing carbon footprints.
 If you are one of them, whether you are currently using plastic packaging or potentially over-packing with ineffective paper, Protega Global can help you.
-We are offering live demonstrations to showcase our industry leading paper packaging & integration services and showing packing techniques that are guaranteed to reduce your usage and result in a lower carbon footprint.
+We are offering live demonstrations to showcase our industry leading paper packaging & integration services.
+Along with showing you packing techniques that are guaranteed to reduce your usage and result in a lower carbon footprint.